Last Updated on 19/05/2018 by secretmoona

 Málaga, the beautiful Andalusian city, has long been unknown unlike other cities like Sevilla or Cordoba.
-However it is now becoming the destination of choice for many.
+However, it is now becoming the destination of choice for many.
 Málaga is a welcoming destination rich in culture.
 So what are the best things about Málaga?

-The city, also known as capital of Costa del Sol is full of sunshine and is very popular with young people, fashionistas and beach lovers, as well as those more interested in the rich history of the city.
+The city, also known as the capital of Costa del Sol is full of sunshine and is very popular with young people, fashionistas and beach lovers, as well as those more interested in the rich history of the city.

 Why not add Málaga to your travel bucket list?
 Here’s why you should visit!

 Wander around the historic centre and enjoy what Málaga has to offer.
 The area has retained its Moorish architecture.
 Walk along Calle Larios and you will find yourself surrounded by a large number of shops, bars, terraces and also nightclubs if you’re out late.
 The area is also the place for shopping with clothing shops and handicrafts.

 Admire Málaga’s architectural and historic heritage by visiting the Roman Theatre of Málaga.
 It is the oldest monument in Málaga and is situated at the bottom of the Alcazaba fortress.

 Discover Alcazaba, its beautiful garden and Castle of Gibralfaro.
 The Alcazaba of Málaga is an ancient fortress used to protect the province from invasions.
 It was also used by many kings and both Muslims and Christians.
 The Alcazaba was built in the eleventh century.
 It is a must-see and overlooks the city of Málaga.
 Although the Castle of Gibralfaro, located on the hill of the same name, appears to be a natural extension of the Alcazaba, these two buildings are quite distinct.
 This castle was built on the site of an ancient lighthouse from where its name Gibralfaro.
 You can visit both Alcazaba and Gibralfaro for 3,55€.